Chapter 4117-9 Negotiations

 (D) Upon board appointment, the mediator is available to assist the parties until a settlement is reached in negotiations.

-When the statutory procedures of division (C)(2) to (C)(6) of section 4117.14 of the Revised Code apply, fact-finding shall be conducted in accordance with these terms:
+When the statutory procedures of divisions (C)(2) to (C)(6) of section 4117.14 of the Revised Code apply, fact-finding shall be conducted in accordance with these terms:

-(A) Subsequent to receipt of a written request for fact-finding and to the appointment of a mediator, the board shall send to the parties a list of five fact finders from the board’s register of neutrals.
-Other than a joint request signed by the parties, a written request for fact-finding must be filed with the board, served upon the other party, and include proof of service pursuant to rule 4117-1-02 of the Administrative Code.
-A second list shall be issued only pursuant to a written statement showing good cause.
+(A) Subsequent to receipt of a request via electronic mail from either party for fact-finding and to the appointment of a mediator, the board shall send to the parties a list of five fact finders from the board's roster of neutrals.
+Other than a joint request by the parties, a request via electronic mail for fact-finding must be filed with the board, served upon the other party, and include proof of service pursuant to rule 4117-1-02 of the Administrative Code.
+A second list shall be issued only pursuant to a statement showing good cause.

-(B) Not later than seven days after the date that the board sent to the parties a list of fact finders, the parties shall submit in writing to the board a mutually selected fact-finding panel of one or three members.
-The names of mutually selected alternates to the preferred panel also shall be submitted in writing to the board at this time.
+(B) Not later than seven days after the date that the board sent to the parties a list of fact finders, the parties shall submit to the board via electronic mail a mutually selected fact-finding panel of one or three members.
+The names of mutually selected alternates to the preferred panel also shall be submitted to the board via electronic mail at this time.
 Such selections shall be made by alternate striking of the names, unless the parties mutually agree to another means of selection.
-If the parties cannot agree to the number of members on the panel, the board shall appoint a one-member panel.
+If the parties do not select a fact-finder or cannot agree to the number of members on the panel, the board shall appoint a one-member panel.

-(E) In those cases where selected fact finders are unavailable, the board shall appoint a fact finder at its discretion.
+(E) In those cases where selected fact finders are unavailable, the parties may select another fact finder from the same list and notify the board via electronic mail within three days.
+If no selection is made, the board shall appoint a fact finder at its discretion.

-(F) Pursuant to division (C)(3)(a) of section 4117.14 of the Revised Code, upon notice of appointment of the fact-finding panel and prior to the hearing, each party shall submit to the fact-finding panel and serve on the other party a written statement.
-A failure to submit such a written statement to the fact finder and the other party prior to the day of the hearing shall cause the fact-finding panel to take evidence only in support of matters raised in the written statement that was submitted prior to the hearing.
+(F) Pursuant to division (C)(3)(a) of section 4117.14 of the Revised Code, upon notice of appointment of the fact-finding panel and no later than five p.m. on the last business day prior to the hearing, each party shall submit via electronic mail to the fact-finding panel and the other party a position statement.
+A failure to submit via electronic mail such a position statement to the fact finder and the other party no later than five p.m. on the last business day prior to the hearing, shall cause the fact-finding panel to take evidence only in support of matters raised in the written statement that was submitted prior to the hearing.
 The statement shall include:

-(1) The name of the party and the name, address, and telephone number of the principal representative of the party;
+(1) The name of the party and the name, mailing address, email address, and telephone number of the principal representative of the party;

 (2) A description of the bargaining unit including the approximate number of employees;